Fairfax’s Payton Morrison finishes with a flourish, repeats as Class 6 gymnastics champion

 “This entire season I was really happy to just be with my team again and compete with them and just hang out with them,” said Gines, whose Eagles took second in the team competition here Friday.

 Morrison, meanwhile, never wavered even as other competitors kept pace with her scores.
-She turned in one of the best floor routines to date to end the year where she ended last year: at the top of Virginia.
+She turned in one of the best floor routines to date to end the season where she ended last season: a state champion.

 “I’m so glad that we all had great days,” Morrison said.
 “This was such a big part of my life, and I’m sure all of their lives for the four years we’ve been in high school, so I’m just glad we got to wrap it all up really nicely.”